Kong/docs.konghq.com/app/plugins/jwt.md

 - `api`: your upstream service placed behind Kong, for which Kong proxies requests to.
 - `plugin`: a plugin executing actions inside Kong before or after a request has been proxied to the upstream API.
 - `consumer`: a developer or service using the api.
 When using Kong, a consumer only communicates with Kong which proxies every call to the said, upstream api.
-- `credential`: in the JWT plugin context, a pair of unique values consisting of a public key and a secret, used to sign and verify a JWT.
+- `credential`: in the JWT plugin context, a pair of unique values consisting of a public key and a secret, used to sign and verify a JWT, and associated to a consumer.

 ---